jakeprice-me/top-reddit-posts/README.md

 ### Run

-You can run the script manually, but I run it once a week using cron and mount the `public/` directory to a Docker container, serving it up on my local network using Caddy.
+You can run the script manually, but I run it once a week using cron and mount the repository to a Docker container, serving it up on my local network using Caddy.
 That way I can visit the local URL I use and see the latest list of top posts.

 An example entry for `crontab` can be found below.